ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

   export GOROOT=/usr/lib/golang  (or wherever you have installed it) mkdir -p $GOPATH/src cd $GOPATH/src
 ```
-* Clone this GitHub repository for the monitoring programs into your GOPATH
+* Clone this GitHub repository for the monitoring programs into your GOPATH.
+The repository
+contains the prereq packages at a suitable version in the `vendor` tree
 ```
   git clone https://github.com/ibm-message/mq-metric-samples ibm-messaging/mq-metric-samples
 ```